 After you determine the itinerary you would like, then you need to focus on a specific cruise line for the best Alaska cruise ever.
 Each cruise line offers a unique experience for every type of cruiser.
 Then, you can select a date with that perfect cruise line and itinerary to book and mark in your calendar!

-I highly recommend booking a balcony or higher stateroom on your cruise ship as you will not regret waking up to the breathtaking Alaska cruise landscape from your own private balcony.
+I highly recommend booking a balcony or higher stateroom with a trusted cruise travel agent as you will not regret waking up to the breathtaking Alaska cruise landscape from your own private balcony.
 Also, make sure to avoid the loudest staterooms onboard to completely relax on your Alaskan cruise.

 Once booked, you will receive access to more booking options like onboard packages, shore excursions, and stateroom upgrades.
 I highly suggest taking advantage of these pre-travel opportunities to have your vacation planned out before you leave!

 My first cruise to Alaska started in Seattle and went up the western Canadian coast, eventually bringing me through the inside passage.
 I was traveling with a group of over 20 people, so it made sense financially to start in the continental United States.